jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 See more at State Options.

-Accessing the State
+### Accessing Adaptable State
-The recommended way to access the Store is via the Adaptable API which provides you with full programmatic read / write access to all our objects in a clean way.
+The recommended way to access the Store is via the Adaptable Api which provides you with full programmatic read / write access to all our objects in a clean way.

-Warning
-The Adaptable API is actually a simple wrapper around our Redux store with basic read / write access and some additional error handling, logging and other features.
+> The Adaptable Api is actually a simple wrapper around our Redux store with basic read / write access and some additional error handling, logging and other features.

 We strongly recommend that you use the Adaptable API to access the Store (both for reading and writing).